ctotheameron/pdphyzx/README.md

 ## Installation

-1. Download the `pdphyzx.h` header file from the latest release
+1. Download the `dist/pdphyzx.h` header file
 2. Copy it into your Playdate project
 3. Include the header in your code: